5 Guidelines to Food and Wine Pairing

 Buy it All of our prints are made using light-fast archival soy-based inks on recycled paper.

 Made by wine-lovers in Seattle, WA.

 Free shipping available.

 The number one guideline is to bring out the best characteristics of a wine.
 A high tannin red wine will taste like sweet cherries when paired with the right dish.
 Focus on the characteristics that you want to champion and make sure that the wine will shine instead of fighting against the food.

 Bitter + Bitter = Bad

-Since our tastebuds are very sensitive to bitterness, it’s important to pay special attention to not pair bitter food and high tannin wine.
+Since our tastebuds are very sensitive to bitterness, it’s important not to overwhelm that sensitivity by pairing bitter food with high tannin wine.
 Green Beans with Cabernet Sauvignon will multiply bitter tastes.
-If you want to pair a high tannin wine, look to foods with fat, umami and salt for balance.
+If you want to pair a high tannin wine, look to foods with fat, umami, and salt for balance.

 Wine Should be Sweeter

 As a general rule, make sure that the wine is sweeter than the food it is accompanying and you will have a successful wine pairing.
 If the wine is less sweet than the food it’s matched with, it will tend to taste bitter and tart.
 This is why Port wine is perfect with dessert.

 Improve an Earthy Wine